pol-sb/MDTraj/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-### Prerequisites
+### Prerequisites  <a name = "prerequisites"></a>

-What things you need to install the software and how to install them.
+The core of this program works in FORTRAN 90, so a FORTRAN compiler must be installed before trying to build the code.
+We higly reccoment to install [gfortran](https://gcc.gnu.org/wiki/GFortran).
+It can be installed using the following commands:
 ```
-Give examples
+sudo apt-get update
+sudo apt-get install gfortran
 ```

 Python is used for the results plotting and representation.
 A python version higher or equal than `python 3.6` is needed, and additionally the following libraries are needed: